-- e.
-An organization acquiring milk or milk products on its own behalf or as an agent of others.
-Application for a license must be made to the commissioner upon forms prescribed by - 2.
+- 1. The license required by this section must be obtained for each place of business in this state owned or operated by: - a.
+A producer-processor, peddler, or distributor; - b.
+A person purchasing milk or milk products for processing or manufacturing; - c.
+A person owning, operating, or leasing a creamery, cheese factory, condensery, drying plant, ice cream plant, ice milk plant, or milk plant; - d.
+A person owning, operating, or leasing any other business engaged in the processing or manufacturing of milk or milk products; and - e.
+An organization acquiring milk or milk products on its own behalf or as an agent of others. - 2.
 Application for a license must be made to the commissioner upon forms prescribed by the commissioner.
 An application for a license constitutes the implied consent of the applicant for department inspections.
 If the commissioner finds the applicant conforms to the North Dakota laws and the rules of the commissioner, the commissioner shall issue a license to conduct the operations listed on the license. - 3.
 If a licensee wishes to conduct operations other than those listed on an existing license, the licensee may make an application to the commissioner for a license to conduct additional operations.
 If the commissioner finds the additional operations are in conformance with North Dakota laws and the rules of the commissioner, the commissioner shall approve them. - 4.
 The license must be posted conspicuously in each licensed business. - 5.
 All licenses issued under this section expire on the thirtieth day of June of each year and are not transferable. - 6.
 The license fee is twenty-five dollars. - 7.
-Every organization acquiring milk or milk products as an agent of others is deemed to be a purchaser of milk from a dairy producer. - 19 4.1-25-03.
-Financial records release authorization with application for licensure. - A purchaser of milk in North Dakota shall file with the license application a release - 21 authorizing the commissioner to access the applicant's financial records held by financial - institutions, accountants, and others.
-The release must be in a form approved by the - 23 commissioner.
-The commissioner may use the release in the course of licensing or relicensing - 24 the applicant, conducting an investigation of a complaint against the applicant due to a - 25 complaint, or when evidence is obtained establishing probable cause of a violation of this - 26 chapter.
+Every organization acquiring milk or milk products as an agent of others is deemed to be a purchaser of milk from a dairy producer.

+4.1-25-03.
+Financial records release authorization with application for licensure.

+A purchaser of milk in North Dakota shall file with the license application a release authorizing the commissioner to access the applicant's financial records held by financial institutions, accountants, and others.
+The release must be in a form approved by the commissioner.
+The commissioner may use the release in the course of licensing or relicensing the applicant, conducting an investigation of a complaint against the applicant due to a complaint, or when evidence is obtained establishing probable cause of a violation of this chapter.
 Information gained through the use of a release is confidential.
-The commissioner may - 27 furnish information obtained through the use of the records release to any state agency and to - any prosecutorial official requiring the information for use in performing official duties.
+The commissioner may furnish information obtained through the use of the records release to any state agency and to any prosecutorial official requiring the information for use in performing official duties.